NicoZweifel/bevy_feronia/examples/EXAMPLES.md

 Shows the basic scatter logic.
 This is the `Getting started`/`Setup` section as an example.

 `cargo run --example scatter`

+#### Avian

+Experimental example, will likely heavily change in the future.

+`cargo run --example avian`

 - A minimal example showing how to scatter cuboids.